SIMEXP/fmriprep-denoise-benchmark/content/research_report/contributions.md

 Nicolas Gensollen[^5] and Bertrand Thirion[^5] reviewed the code migrated to `nilearn`.
 We thank Chris Markiewicz[^6] for feedbacks related to fMRIPrep.

 Hao-Ting Wang and Pierre Bellec drafted the paper.
+Natasha Clarke[^1] revised and provided critical feed backs.

 Please see the [original repository](https://github.com/SIMEXP/load_confounds#contributors-) for a full history of development and contributors.